JooseRajamaeki/ICP/README.txt

-The codes in this repository implement algorithms described in the paper "An Iterative Closest Points Approach to Neural Generative Models", which is also included in the repository.
+The codes in this repository implement algorithms described in the paper "An Iterative Closest Points Approach to Neural Generative Models" (https://arxiv.org/abs/1711.06562).
 The algorithms train neural networks to learn mappings between distributions.